 After four years of high-profile hearings, tech companies have become increasingly transparent.

 After the hearings that followed the 2016 election, the biggest concern from Congress was how little they understood about how tech platforms operated.
-Lawmakers have since come a long way with their understanding of these business models.
+However, lawmakers have since come a long way with their understanding of these business models.

 Across the aisle, criticism of Big Tech has accelerated.
 Over the last few years, Congress has been asking itself, are existing competition policies and century-old antitrust laws adequate for overseeing tech giants, or is new legislation and enforcement needed?

-As this question continues to seek answers throughout Washington D.C., these companies have lawyered up in big ways.
-They use hearings to time policy their announcements, oftentimes aligning with the proposed legislation, showing they are responsive to lawmaker’s concerns.
+As this question continues to seek answers throughout Washington D.C., these companies have lawyered up in significant ways.
+They use hearings to time policy their announcements, frequently aligning with the proposed legislation, showing they are responsive to lawmakers’ concerns.

-We dug into the broker research documents on the AlphaSense platform and gathered a number of key insights and takeaways.
+We dug into the broker research documents on the AlphaSense platform and gathered several key insights and takeaways.

 - Big Tech is now structurally more profitable than before, with only a gradual resumption of previous costs.
-There are record levels of profitability and cash generation, aided by the fact that Big Tech reduced their costs during the pandemic.
+There are record levels of profitability and cash generation, aided by Big Tech’s expenses during the pandemic.